 We took the subway to Santiago’s bus terminal to purchase tickets to Santa Cruz/Colchagua Valley.
 When we arrived at the bus terminal, we scouted out which bus company was the cheapest.
 Ask around because there was a variance in quoted prices.
-We paid 4,000 pesos per person, or USD 6.00 each.
+We paid about USD 6.00 per person.

 Reservations for wine tours and tastings are mandatory in Colchagua Valley.
 We will not go through and rate each winery, because there are extensive reviews on TripAdvisor and your visits will depend on what wineries eventually get back to you to secure the reservation.

 As mentioned in previous South American wine country posts, return email correspondence was poor and it was disappointing how many of my email inquiries went unanswered.

 On our first day, we splurged on a tour and tasting with food pairing at Mont Gras.
 It’s the number one winery on TripAdvisor.
 We had a private tour of the vineyard with an in-depth lesson on the vines, leaves, and grapes.

 We toured the distillery being able to taste Sauvignon Blanc right from the stainless steel vast.
 From the town center, a taxi costs about USD 15 to get there and back.

 Afterward, our hostel owner let us borrow his rental bikes for free to taste wine by the glass at Laura Hartwig.
 Tasting costs range from USD 1.50-3.50 with reserve wines on the more expensive side.
 Or, another option is to take the Meet the Winemaker – An unforgettable bike tour.

 On day two, we rented two bikes from our hostel and explored the Ruta del Vino.
 Our first reservation took us to Montes, where we blew off our scheduled (costly) tour and opted to sit on their lovely outdoor patio to order wine by the glass.